Stafford and the Utah Valley Wolverines take on conference foe Cal Baptist - WTOP News

 Riverside, California; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Danja Stafford and Utah Valley take on Anaiyah Tu’ua and Cal Baptist in WAC action Saturday.
+BOTTOM LINE: Danja Stafford and Utah Valley take on Anaiyah Tu’ua and Cal Baptist in WAC play Saturday.

 The Lancers are 1-5 on their home court.
-Cal Baptist is fourth in the WAC with 23.7 defensive rebounds per game led by Emma Johansson averaging 5.5.
+Cal Baptist gives up 75.0 points and has been outscored by 13.0 points per game.

-The Wolverines have gone 1-1 against WAC opponents.
-Utah Valley ranks eighth in the WAC shooting 26.0% from 3-point range.
+The Wolverines are 1-1 against WAC opponents.
+Utah Valley scores 63.7 points and has outscored opponents by 5.2 points per game.

-Cal Baptist is shooting 38.1% from the field this season, 0.3 percentage points lower than the 38.4% Utah Valley allows to opponents.
-Utah Valley’s 39.3% shooting percentage from the field this season is 2.3 percentage points lower than Cal Baptist has allowed to its opponents (41.6%).
+Cal Baptist scores 62.0 points per game, 3.5 more points than the 58.5 Utah Valley gives up.
+Utah Valley averages 5.4 made 3-pointers per game this season, 3.9 fewer made shots on average than the 9.3 per game Cal Baptist gives up.

 LAST 10 GAMES: Lancers: 4-6, averaging 62.7 points, 30.8 rebounds, 14.5 assists, 5.9 steals and 2.7 blocks per game while shooting 38.2% from the field.
 Their opponents have averaged 72.2 points per game.